-Bushy, two-foot plants produce masses of one-inch, globe-shaped flowers in shades of pink, purple, and white.
+The Globe Amaranth is a bushy, two-foot plant that produces masses of one-inch, globe-shaped flowers in shades of pink, purple, and white.
 These excellent drying flowers do not need to be picked at specific times like strawflowers, but remain beautiful all season and can be picked right before frost.

 Seed Planting Depth: Sow on the surface and lightly cover